 2. SERVICE & CARE: We pride ourselves on patient care and experience, therefore, our experienced team will ensure that your visit and treatment is as informative, comfortable and professional as possible

-3. CLINIC LOCATION: The treatment is carried out at our clinic in the heart of vibrant Knightsbridge.
-We are based a 5 minute walk from Knightsbridge tube station
+3. CLINIC LOCATION: The treatment is carried out at our clinic in the heart of vibrant Oxford street and Bond street.
+We are based a 5 minute walk from Oxford sreet and Bond street tube stations.

 4. HIGH PATIENT SATISFACTION: Our patients are very happy with their results resulting in many returning to have additional areas.
 We also have many that recommend friends and family to the clinic